Chapter 8. Authenticating to sudo remotely using smart cards

 ipa sudorule-add-host adminrule --hosts server.ipa.test

-This procedure describes how to install and set up the
+Follow this procedure to install and set up the

 pam_ssh_agent_auth.so PAM module for sudo authentication with a smart card on any host where you are running sudo.